nk712001/TaskManager/memory-bank/frontend-memory-bank/architecture.md

 #### Absolute Imports
 - **tsconfig.app.json**: The `baseUrl` and `paths` options allow you to use absolute imports like `@components/Button` or `@utils/helpers` from anywhere in the `src/` tree, improving code readability and maintainability.
 - **vite.config.ts**: The `resolve.alias` section mirrors these paths for Vite's module resolver, ensuring absolute imports work in both development and production builds.
+- **vite.config.ts**: Also configures the Vite dev server to proxy all `/api` requests to the backend (e.g., `http://localhost:8080`).
+This allows frontend code to use relative API paths in development, avoiding CORS issues and 404s from the Vite server.

 - **.eslintrc.cjs**: ESLint configuration file.
 Defines linting rules for JavaScript/TypeScript, React, and Prettier integration.
 Ensures code style and best practices are enforced across the codebase.